BARKEM-JC/browser-use-undetected/README.md

 Forked from the official https://github.com/browser-use/browser-use If you give me a star please give them a star for their great work.

+To make it work initially i have disabled some things like Remote connection, Advanced context & browser connection.
+Will be disabled until i can confirm they work.

 🕵️‍♂️ Detection Results
 (Proxy is usually detected but not blocked, use a AI web unblocker proxy for more invisibility)
 | Site                                                           | Status | Notes                            |